 - Being Imaginative and Expressive

 At the end of Reception all children should be at the expected level in all 17 aspects of the 7 Areas of Learning.

 Emerging: Your child is working below the expected level for a child at the end of the Reception year in the aspect of the area of learning.

 Expected: Your child has reached the expected level for a child at the end of the Reception year in the aspect of the area of learning.

 Exceeding: Your child has exceeded the expected level for a child at the end of the Reception year in the aspect of the area of learning

 At the end of EYFS, we have to submit statutory assessments to the Local Authority.
 These levels are calculated as: Emerging = 1, Expected and Exceeding = 2.

 Children’s Attainment in Key Stage 1 and 2

-• M (Mastery) means that your child is working deeper within their year group expectations, i.e. they are currently working above expectations.
+• Greater Depth means that your child shows a deeper understanding of their year group expectations.